Business professional reviewing benchmark data charts and graphs

 Headcount is the total number of people who work for a company.
 Sometimes this metric can refer to the total number of employees, while at other times the term can also include contractors, volunteers and outsourcing providers.
 It is important to clarify which people are included in the definition whenever this metric is being analyzed.

 Headcount should also not be confused with another term called "FTE" (meaning Full-Time Equivalent), which is a measure of how much each person works on a full-time basis.
-For example, if an employee works full-time at 5 days per week then they will be quantified as 1 headcount and 1 FTE.
-Alternatively, if this employee works part-time at 3 days per week then they will be quantified as 1 headcount but only 0.6 FTE, which is calculated as 3 / 5 days worked per week.
+For example, if an employee works full-time (defined as five days per week) then they will be quantified as 1 headcount and 1 FTE.
+Alternatively, if this employee works part-time at three days per week then they will be quantified as 1 headcount but only 0.6 FTE, which is calculated as 3 / 5 days worked per week.

 What is Benchmarking?